dshepsis/okami-speedstuffs/readme.md

 # Ōkami Speedstuffs

-This is, as you can tell at the top left of your screen, a fork of a repo for tools related to Okami speedrunning.
+This is, as you can tell at the top left of your screen, a fork of a repo for tools related to Ōkami speedrunning.
 FWIW, [here's the original repo](https://github.com/speedfuns/okami).

 This repo includes:
 - `okami.CT` - [Cheat Engine](https://cheatengine.org) Table for Ōkami on PC